FandosA/Face_Tracking_From_Scratch_PyTorch/README.md

 If the labeling process was successful, running ```visualize_dataset.py``` should display the dataset with the rectangles around the faces in the images.

 ## Data augmentation
 The next step is to perform a data augmentation.
 For that, just run the ```data_augmentation.py```script.
 For each image, one hundred images will be created, taken as subimages of the original image, changing properties such as rotation, orientation, color...
+Also the labels for those new images will be automatically created, and everything will be stored in the ```aug_data/``` folder.